tony-sull/thekeycap/content/blog/2019-10-01-comparing-keyboard-layout-sizes.md

 90% layouts are also uncommon but you may come across them occasionally.
 Consider this to be a 60% plus the function keys and number pad, but no arrow keys.

-I'm sure there are more custom layouts that you could throw random percentages at, but stick to the 60%/80%/100% directions when deciding on your layout and you'll be on your way.
+I'm sure there are more custom layouts that you could throw random percentages at, but stick to the 60%, 80%, or 100% directions when deciding on your layout and you'll be on your way.

 ## 60%